-COVID - 19 GUIDANCE MASTERS' COURTS BANKRUPTCY AND COMPANIES 4 FEBRUARY 2021 During the period of the current COVID-19 outbreak, the work of the Bankruptcy and Companies Master will continue in accordance with the arrangements and procedures set out below.
-This guidance replaces the guidance for Bankruptcy and Companies Masters Courts that was published on 29 January 2021.
-KEY CHANGES TO PREVIOUS GUIDANCE Update to paragraph 10: Supervisors' Petitions and Administrators' Petitions for Winding Up - remote hearings.
-NEW BUSINESS Ordinary Applications, Originating Applications and Applications to Set Aside Statutory Demands 1.
-As far as it is reasonably practicable to do so, and subject to staff availability, new applications will be allocated a return date upon filing and progressed within normal timescales.
-2. The applications will, in general, be considered in the first instance on paper and standard directions given where appropriate.
-Parties must not attend Court unless directed to do so.
-3. Parties should collaboratively (where possible) complete and file Form BANKCI1 which is to be filed by secure email to bankruptcyoffice@courtsni.gov.uk at least 5 days before the court date.
+- 1. As far as it is reasonably practicable to do so, and subject to staff availability, new applications will be allocated a return date upon filing and progressed within normal timescales. - 2.
+Applications will, in general, be considered in the first instance on paper and standard directions given where appropriate.
+Parties must not attend Court unless directed to do so. - 3.
+Parties should collaboratively (where possible) complete and file Form BANKCI1 which is to be filed by secure email to bankruptcyoffice@courtsni.gov.uk at least 5 days before the court date.
 The subject line of the email should state "Bankruptcy and Companies Master's Court [Administrative] for [insert date]".
 The form should reflect any agreed directions, or submissions in relation to directions not agreed and, if relevant, confirming if and how service has been effected.
-The form should also be submitted in advance of every review within the timeline prescribed and using the same subject line.
-4. The applicant will be responsible for including a copy of this guidance when serving any application on a private individual, together with advice as to how to access online the latest notices and directions from the Office of the Lord Chief Justice in relation to the coronavirus pandemic.
-CONTESTED MATTERS Disposal of Contested applications - on the papers 5.
-Subject to consideration of any objection by the parties, the Master will continue to deal with straightforward contested applications such as Applications to Set Aside Statutory Demands, Applications for Bankruptcy Restrictions Orders, Applications for Income Payments Orders and similar applications, on the papers.
-She will also, where appropriate, at the request of or with the agreement of the parties, deal with all or part of more complex applications on the papers.
-The directions as to the filing of electronic bundles (referred to at Para 8 below) will apply to such applications.
-6. In the more complex applications, bundles must include detailed written submissions together with bundles of authorities (subject to any direction by the Master as to the filing of hard copy bundles).
-In the more straightforward applications, the parties may file short written submissions (authorities will generally not be required).
-For the purpose of taxation of costs, applications dealt with on the papers, which include counsels' written submissions, will be certified for counsel.
-Disposal of Contested applications - Hearing required 7.
-In the event that the parties cannot agree a position and there is a need for the matter to be resolved by the Court, the Master will (if circumstances and/or IT arrangements permit) facilitate a hearing via one of the following options: - Remote Hearing (using Sightlink or WebEx) - Live Hearing - Hybrid Hearing (partly remote / partly live) - Telephone Conference.
+The form should also be submitted in advance of every review within the timeline prescribed and using the same subject line. - 4.
+The moving party must, in the interests of justice, include a copy of this guidance as well as advice as to how to access online the latest notices and directions from the Office of the Lord Chief Justice in relation to the coronavirus pandemic when serving any application or other statutory process on a private individual.
+For the sake of clarity, this requirement extends to the service of statutory demands notwithstanding the current restriction on the presentation of petitions (see PETITIONS).